exdarku/Krypto/README.md

 ## FAQs

  - **Why was Krypto created?**
-	 - Krypto was created as an alternative to account managers such as LastPass, and Bitwarden.
-Mainly, I wanted to use BitWarden, but the need to pay for its 2FA threw me off, thus, I created Krypto.
+	 - Krypto was developed as a viable alternative to popular account managers like LastPass and Bitwarden.
+As a student, I personally wanted to use Bitwarden, but the requirement to pay for its 2FA feature discouraged me.
+Consequently, I embarked on creating Krypto to address this need.
 - **Is Krypto secure?**
-	- Krypto  is created with security at mind.
-All data are encrypted with AES 256, and is also hashed with SHA256
+	- Krypto has been designed with security as the top priority.
+All data is protected using robust encryption standards, utilizing AES 256.
+Additionally, sensitive information is further safeguarded through the application of SHA256 hashing.
 - **Why should I use Krypto?**
-	- You don't need to use Krypto, but you can always contribute, and make the program better.
+	- While the decision to use Krypto is entirely up to you, I encourage you to contribute to its development and help make it even better.
+Your valuable contributions can significantly enhance the program and benefit the entire community.

 ## Requirements